Gardener Whitechapel: Recycling and Sustainability

 As a local Whitechapel gardener recycling provider, we work within the boroughs' approach to waste separation, aligning with municipal kerbside rules and shared community schemes.
 We operate in step with local guidance on separating biodegradable garden waste, compostables and mixed dry recyclables, and we aim to supplement municipal services with an organised, onsite clean-up and reuse programme.
 Our teams make sure that what can be composted, shredded for mulch, or passed on to social projects is diverted from landfill.

-Sorted garden waste and recycling bins in Whitechapel Our policy is to keep the lines between gardening rubbish and recyclable materials clear: green waste, cuttings and soil are routed to composting and mulch partners; timber and planters that are still usable are cleaned and rehomed; plastics and packaging are sorted for municipal recycling.
+A collection of gardening tools and accessories arranged on a grassy area in a back garden, including a pair of black rubber wellington boots positioned upright, a small orange flower pot filled with purple and white flowers, and various hand tools with wooden handles such as a trowel and cultivator with metal blades.
+These are accompanied by a silver metal watering can with a long spout and a curved handle.
+The background features blurred green foliage and trees, suggesting an outdoor space in a residential garden in Whitechapel, with natural daylight illuminating the scene.
+The ground appears to be lush grass, and the arrangement reflects typical garden maintenance and planting preparation activities, aligning with gardening services offered by Gardener Whitechapel.
+Our policy is to keep the lines between gardening rubbish and recyclable materials clear: green waste, cuttings and soil are routed to composting and mulch partners; timber and planters that are still usable are cleaned and rehomed; plastics and packaging are sorted for municipal recycling.
 We also incorporate the boroughs' segregation standards into our operations so residents and small businesses know exactly how to separate materials before collection.

 We have set a measurable recycling percentage target to ensure accountability and progress: our immediate goal is a 70% recycling and reuse rate for all gardening and site-clearance waste within two years, rising to a long-term target of 80% within five years.
 This recycling percentage target covers diverted organic matter, reused timber, donated materials redistributed via partners, and all items processed at licensed facilities rather than being sent to landfill.